mileweb/docs-content-cdn/en/docs/edge-logic/paths-to-origins.md

 Different kinds of content have different requirements when their origins need to be accessed.
 This article is an introduction of all the related features and how to configure them to achieve the best result.

-### Hierachical Cache Structure for Static Content
+### Hierarchical Cache Structure for Static Content

 Historically, the acceleration by a CDN is achieved through caching the static content close to the end users.
 Caching can also greatly offload the pressure on the origin servers.
 For this kind of content, we want to serve as much of them